pchanho/info30005-pear/README.md

 Q7.
 Supports

-	This functionality comprises a system that has many different features to support the user.
+Supports functionality comprises a system that has many different features to support the user.
 This includes:

 1)Report
 	The report feature allows users to report other users who post inappropriate content in messages.
 When this happens, a record is submitted, which can then be reviewed by an admin.